RIPE-NCC/ripe-database-documentation/docs/06.Update-Methods/01-RESTful-API.md

+---
+permalink: /Update-Methods/RESTful-API
+---

 # RIPE Database RESTful API

 For more information about the REST paradigm, see https://en.wikipedia.org/wiki/Representational_state_transfer.
-If you used the old (beta) API, consider reading [migration guide for old API users](../19.Database-Support/07-Migration-guide.md#whois-rest-api-migration-guide)
+If you used the old (beta) API, consider reading [migration guide for old API users](../Database-Support/Migration-guide.md#whois-rest-api-migration-guide)
 All the services are accessible via HTTPS.
-Use of the Whois REST API is governed by the RIPE Database [terms and conditions](../24.Legal-Information.md#)
+Use of the Whois REST API is governed by the RIPE Database [terms and conditions](../Legal-Information.md#)

 ## RESTful URI format